SpatialAudioGathering/reviewing-guide-SAG/Music-Review.md

 - The submission is not submitted in English
 - The submission is obviously not complete (e.g. no expected media or documentation) or do not follow the template provided.
+- The submission's materials are unavailable or inaccessible.

 These are the only situations in which there can be a desk rejection.
 Otherwise, the submission goes to review.
 Such decisions are taken by the music chairs, but they will be grateful for your help in identifying any potential problems.